Bishwajit93/portfolio-frontend/README.md

 ## 🔐 Authentication

-- **Protected Actions**: Add, edit, delete items (Projects, Skills, etc.) are only to the site owner
+- **Protected Actions**: Add, edit, delete items are only available to the site owner
 - **Public Views**: All content is readable by visitors
 - **Login**: JWT-based login system
 - **Password Reset**: Custom email-based reset using Resend + Zoho